You found our list of the best Zoom games for work.

-- You can send people on real world hunts, but virtually.
+- You can send players on real world hunts, but virtually.
 For example, you might ask participants to find their favorite breakfast food or book and bring it back to show the group.

 #3: Simon Says

 Simon Says is one of the easiest games to play on Zoom.
-You, and your team, are likely familiar with the game format.
+Your team is likely familiar with the game format.
 The host gives commands like “Simon says… touch your head” or “Simon says… do a pushup.”
 If the host gives a command without the words “Simon says…” then anyone that follows the command is out for that round.
 For the Zoom version of the game, participants can turn off their video to show when they are out.
 This visual indicator helps other players know who is still in the game, and also boosts the competitive factor.

 Here are a few examples of prompts you can use in your game: